NeoGranular/lanyon/_posts/2016-06-05-zhan-xian-chapter-91.md

 Yang Chen’s words had piqued everyone’s interest.
 A secret underground spirit vein was something that all cultivators would yearn for in their dreams.

 Yang Chen extended his finger and pointed to the area below his foot, while smiling without saying anything.
-This region had an exceedingly powerful di mai and would only be discovered two hundred years later.
-Although it couldn’t compare to the di mai of the Pure Yang Palace’s main hall, for the use of only these few people, this location was extremely good.
+This region had an exceedingly powerful Di Mai[^1] and would only be discovered two hundred years later.
+Although it couldn’t compare to the Di Mai of the Pure Yang Palace’s main hall, for the use of only these few people, this location was extremely good.

 Along with his movement, everyone’s gaze turned towards the ground below Yang Chen.
 Only, no matter how they looked, used their Spirit Power to interact with it, or examined it with their Spiritual Awareness, they couldn’t find anything out of the ordinary.
 This was an ordinary, small mountain valley, it had absolutely no relation with any underground spirit vein.